dotnet/msbuild/documentation/specs/proposed/BuildCheck.md

 Would there be any analyzers that are not possible to run during the replay mode (subject to internal design - this difference won't be exposed during [custom analyzers authoring](#custom-analyzers-authoring)), replay mode will inform user about those via warnings.

 Replay mode will by default consider `.editorconfig` files stored within the binlog and will run analyzers based on those.
 This may lead to unintended double-reports – as binlog will have the runtime analysis reports stored, plus the replay-time analysis reports will be augumented.
+At the same time we might want to run some additional checks in the replay mode, that have not been enabled (or not even available) during the build time.

 For this reason we will consider following modes (all are non-goals):
 * Ability to specify skipping all binlog stored reports
 * Ability to specify skipping of the stored .editorconfig files
 * Ability to specify single replay-time .editorconfig file and it’s precedence (only the specified, specified as most significant, specified as least significant)

+We might as well consider specifying custom analyzers on a command line (as a non-goal) - so that unreferenced custom analyzers can be run against the binlog.

 ## Configuration